Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Additional Insights into the Experimental Data

-\section{Additional insights into the experimental data}
+\section{Additional Insights into the Experimental Data}

-Figure \ref{figure_summaries}, as mentioned in the Methods section of the main text, provides further insight into the properties of the generated images and background of the participants.
+While not the main object of study, we also measured several summary statistics to gain some insight into the data (Fig. \ref{figure_summaries}): image colorfulness, complexity, and prompt length (in characters).
+For color, we used the "M3" measure from \textcite{hasler_measuring_2003}, and for complexity the file size of the PNG compressed image.
+Compression is a well-known estimate of image complexity that aligns with human perceptions \parencite{machado_computerized_2015,chamorro-posada_simple_2016,karjus_compression_2023,muller_compression_2018}.
 In general, we find no notable differences in terms of image colorfulness or complexity between groups.
 The only slight difference in average prompt length between groups was not significant (simple linear regression, $\mathrm{F}(1, 3146) = 3.56, p = 0.06$).

-\section{Adding random words to the prompt does not help much on average in the creative task}
+\section{Adding Random Words to the Prompt Does Not Help Much on Average in the Creative Task}

 As discussed in Methods, we also experimented with two random baselines to make sure the creative task could not be completed successfully by just adding random words or gibberish to the prefixed part.
 Neither leads to better results than the human (or GPT) written prompts, on average, but a long list of random words can indeed do better than a badly written or too short of a prompt, when the task is to write a prompt that would diverge from the fixed prefix as far as possible.